Stack's primary command is

 ./can be a good way to avoid that, e.g.

-To get a list of the available targets in your project, use
+stack ide targets to get a list of the available targets in your

 Controlling what gets built¶